 |Vector graphics||Points on a Cartesian plane.||.ai, .svg., .eps, .pdf||Small||Adobe Illustrator, Sketch, Inkscape||No quality loss or aliasing.||Print-ready logos and packaging.|

-Here’s a very basic example from Shutterstock showing the essential difference between the two types:
+Here’s an elementary example from Shutterstock showing the essential difference between the two types:

 Both types of graphics are important in content marketing.

-For example, the photos posted to a website or social media channel are raster graphics, while the logos and imagery in packaging design are vector graphics, with high resizability and smooth lines that look great in the real world.
+For example, the photos posted to a website or social media channel are raster graphics.
+On the other hand, the logos and imagery in packaging design are vector graphics with high resizability and smooth lines that look great in the real world.
 From the Casper examples highlighted earlier, the subway ad and pillow packaging are vector graphics, while the website image is a raster graphic.

-Let’s dig deeper and look at how raster and vector graphics are used within seven more specific types of graphics.
+Let’s dig deeper and look at how raster and vector graphics fall within 7 more specific types of graphics.

 1. Visual Identity Graphic Design